M-Files/Developer-Portal/REST-API/single-sign-on.md

 		private static void AuthenticateUsingSSO(string vaultGuid)
 		{

 			// Build a request to WebServiceSSO.aspx.
 			var request = new RestRequest($"/WebServiceSSO.aspx?popup=1&vault={vaultGuid}")
 			{
 				Credentials = CredentialCache.DefaultNetworkCredentials
 			};

-      // Execute teh request.
+			// Execute the request.
 			var response = restClient.Get(request);

 			// Populate our cookie container with the cookies (i.e. session tokens)
 			// returned by the request to WebServiceSSO.aspx. restClient.CookieContainer = new CookieContainer();
 			foreach (var cookie in response.Cookies)
 			{